 Further information and application submission:

 A call for nominations will be made in Australian Physics.
 The next call will close on 1 June 2018.
 Nominations, either from a State Branch or from an individual, together with all supporting materials, should reach the AIP Special Projects Officer by email no later than four months before the AIP Congress.
-Supporting materials will include a citation describing the significance of the work, a justification of the nomination and names and contact details of at least three referees.
+Supporting materials will include the nominee’s CV, a citation describing the significance of the work, a justification of the nomination and names and contact details of at least three referees.